ronaldcoe/data_structures_tutorial/2-linked_lists.md

 ## How to insert an element into a linked list
 The process of inserting into a linked list will depend on where into the collection you want to add the new element.
 ### Inserting at the head.
-Insresting a new element at the head is an easy 4 step process.
+Inserting a new element at the head is an easy 4 step process.
 1. Create the new elemenet: ```new_node```
 2. Set the **next** of the ```new_node``` to the head: ```new_node.next = self.head```
 3. Set the ```new_node``` to be the **previous** of the head: ```self.head.prev = new_node```